ccolon/disruptsc/README.md

 **2. Prepare the district data**

 - Prepare a *district_geojson*, with all district, their adequate identifier (typically the administrivate code, beware whether you want it to me string or integer), the point of their main city as geometry
+- Make sure the coordinates system is EPSG 4326 (unprojected, degrees)
 - The column with the admin code should be called *admin_code*
 - Make sure that in your *sales_csv*, the districts and sectors are adequately coded
 - Create the *district_data_geojson* (see above) from *district_geojson* and *sales_csv*, which includes population per district